MMerzinger/kubernetes-paas-cluster-design/practice/traffic/task-4/Readme.md

 - Standardize 404s over the whole cluster
 - Use a container to respond to common error codes
 - Override the default 404 pages provided by nginx

+## Finally

+Please keep your ingress controller.
+We need it later again.